Navid200/xDrip/docs/Nightscout/FreeDNS.md

 Now, if you go to [Subdomains](https://freedns.afraid.org/subdomain/), you will see your new subdomain:
 ![](./images/FD_hostname.png)
-That is what you will be using to access your Nightscout in a web browser.
+That is what you will be using to access your Nightscout in a web browser after the switch.

 Select "FreeDNS Setup" from the main menu.
+If you don't see it on the main menu, select Update scripts and enter.
+After it completes, close the window and open a new one.
+Now, you will have FreeDNS Setup on the menu.

-You will be asked for the hostname and direct URL.
-Enter the values you have recorded from the previous steps.
+You will be asked for your user ID and password.
+Enter those.
+After you have provided what the script needs, it will perform the necessary changes to swith to FreeDNS.
+Please be patient allowing the script to complete.
+It may take up to 10 minutes.

+If you see a disconnect message, just close the window, open a new one and resrun the unitilty.

-When the process completes, Nightscout will be running, and accessible through your Free DNS hostname.
+When the process completes, Nightscout will be running, and accessible through your Free DNS subdomain (hostname).